jthamayo/todo-list/README.md

 - **Soft Background Colors**: Light pastel shades for the background, creating a minimalist and peaceful UI.
 - **Subtle Accents**: Soft accent colors for buttons and interactive elements.
 - **Subtle Textures**: The app incorporates gardients in certain elements, such as the task list and buttons, to evoke a sense of physicality and interaction.
-These textures are light and unobtrusive, enhancing the overall design without detracting from the simplicity of the app.
 - **Depth and Volume**: Using soft shadows and layered elements, the app creates a sense of **depth** and **volume**.
 - **Elevated Interaction**: Buttons, task checkboxes, and delete icons are designed with soft gradients and shadow effects, adding a tactile "clickable" feel.